 Think about it just in the day-to-day.
 The average employee (one who is successfully onboarded) wastes 100+ minutes searching for the information they need to do their job every day.
 This costs your company hundreds, if not thousands, of dollars per week.
 And for new hires, this number goes up exponentially!
 But that’s only if they stick with your company.

-Twenty percent of all turnover happens within the first 45 days of employment and is credited to an awful employee onboarding experience.
+On top of that, 20% of all turnover happens within the first 45 days of employment and is credited to an awful employee onboarding experience.
 When this happens, your company is back at square one.
 And filling your roster becomes more and more costly.

-Sign All the Papers
+Sign all the papers

 Think about it this way – before a sports team can put their new player in the game, the contracts need to be signed.
 This is your company’s equivalent.

 As soon as you get a verbal “yes” on your extended offer, send the candidate your next steps in an email, along with the documents they need to digitally sign.
 (We love HelloSign for this!)

 You can also sign in-person, but that can make things a little hectic.
 So, we always like to file digital versions of the onboarding documents beforehand.
 That way, we can jump right in on Day 1!